Bunsen Is a Beast: Development

 The idea for Bunsen Is a Beast originated in a drawing of a monster facing a boy that Hartman drew in 2009.
 According to an article published in Variety, he kept the drawing in his office at Nickelodeon until a network executive noticed it and asked him to pitch the concept as a television show.
+He then began developing the show in 2012 and was given the green light in 2014 to start working on a story board for it.

+Prominent themes highlighted in the series include the positive aspects of social integration and the celebration of different cultures.
 The message that "no matter who you are, you can always find a place to fit in" inspired the show's underlying theme of embracing integration.
 When asked in an interview with Heidi MacDonald's Comics Beat if the show could be interpreted as a metaphor for "accepting and befriending refugees," Hartman mentioned that the social commentary was "a little bit" intentional.
 Guy Moon, who previous worked with Hartman on his previous shows, composed the show's music and theme song.
 Animation began about a year before the show premiered.
+He originally considered writing a picture book featuring the characters, but decided against going forward with the idea until an executive from Nickelodeon saw the drawing and encouraged him to develop the concept into a television program.

 Cancellation

 Butch Hartman announced the show's cancellation after a single season in a 2018 YouTube video in which he announced he had left Nickelodeon.